Walking A Rural Soul

 Walking here is not about reaching a goal.
 It is about learning how the land has been walked before.

-Some places are not meant to be visited, but walked—slowly enough for the land to speak
+Some places are not meant to be visited, but walked—slowly enough for the land to speak.

-Whalers’ Paths, Facing the Atlantic
+Whalers’ Paths, Facing the Atlanti

 The Ascent to the Inn